lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 ![My Universal Profile](./img/my-up.png)

-We will use our tool [lsp-factory.js](../../tools/lsp-factoryjs/deployment/universal-profile.md) to create a Universal Profile in **less than 50 lines of code!**
+We will use our tool [lsp-factory.js](../../tools/lsp-factoryjs/deployment/universal-profile.md) to create an Universal Profile in **less than 50 lines of code!**

 ## Introduction

-A Universal Profile is a smart contract that implements the **Ownable** design pattern.
-This means it is a contract that has an owner.
+An Universal Profile is an **owned** smart contract.
+This means it is a contract that has an **owner**.
 The Contract's owner is a blockchain `address` that can represent anything, such as:

 - an Externally Owned Account (EOA), or many EOAs.
 - a multi-sig wallet.